aayushrajthakur/OneCall/README.md

+Let's walk through the RoadMap of this project.

 # OneCall

-🔐 Step 1: Set Up Firebase Project
+Step 1: Set Up Firebase Project
 Create a Firebase project at Firebase Console

 Enable Authentication (Email/Password or Phone)